snapfast/AutoMates/README.md

 4. `python run.py`
 5. Just use the menu to do things.

-Note: Use pip3 or pip, python3 or python, whichever works for you.
+Note: Use `pip3 or pip`, `python3 or python` whichever works for you.
 This program is only supported on Python 3.10 and above.

 ## Usage screenshots